dougbutner/gold/README.md

 This account placed the sell orders [below] except where it would be less than .00000001 WAX per gold, that GOLD was instead placed in the defi [swap](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=WAX-eosio.token).

 This lead to incredibly [cheap GOLD](https://wax.alcor.exchange/swap?input=WAX-eosio.token&output=GOLD-goldgoldgold) for early buyers, as was intended by the model, with one fortunate account picking up +30% total supply.
-Luckily, they dumped early to the swap, and organizer Douglas bought back 36b (15% supply) of GOLD to donate to gaialovefund.
+Luckily, they dumped early to the swap, and organizer Douglas bought back 36b (15% supply) of GOLD to donate to gaialovefund. ([Tx 1](https://wax.bloks.io/transaction/c28122681068126e06ada91daec02ec1ea0ca57c3e5fcd6ff094797a35030137), [Tx 2](https://wax.bloks.io/transaction/40fe8c8fccdc8825deb823cdb2f5a3eba22957d1dbb7f4943e1cdfae6954d5cb))

 Because GOLD "started from the bottom" of the possible WAX price, there's been interesting mechanics even early in the experiment.